ChrstphrHll/npc_gen/students/Ragnar Illitran.md

 year: 6
 guild: Fiesn
 partyID: 42
+tags:
+- Halfling
+- Artificer
+- Diplomacy
+- 6th
+- Fiesn
 ---
 # Ragnar Illitran
 ---
 ### Description
 - 6th year Halfling Artificer in Fiesn
-- curly dark red hair that's done up in a top knot, Hazel eyes, and Light skin
+- curly dark red hair that's done up in a top knot, Brown eyes, and Light skin
 - Is Logical and Well-meaning, and has Reciprocity as their ideal

 ### Organizations